 Transition to the new Family Based Care Services Investment Specification

-This transition to the new service types under the Family Based Care Services Investment Specification is a priority for our department.
-When completed, it will ensure a better care system for children and young people and improve the way we provide support to foster and kinship carers.
+The transition to new service types under the Family Based Care Services Investment Specification (PDF, 1.3 MB) is a priority for our department.
+When completed, it will support a more tailored and responsive care system for children and young people and improve the way we provide support to foster and kinship carers.

-The transition to the new service types will be adaptable to local needs and conditions and will occur over 3 phases beginning in 2025, noting that market testing and early adopter services have already commenced in some locations.
+The transition to the new service types will be adaptable to local needs and conditions and will occur over 3 phases, beginning in 2025 noting that market testing and early adopter services commenced in some locations.

 Why are the changes necessary?

-We have listened to repeated calls from our foster and kinship carers for more flexible financial and practical supports for carer households.
+We have listened to consistent feedback from our foster and kinship carers for more flexible financial and practical supports for carer households.

 Transitioning to new service types aims to: